EE-9 Cascavel: Service

 During the Iran–Iraq War, EE-9 Cascavels were operated by Iraqi garrisons near the Persian Gulf.
 The armored cars were frequently able to outmaneuver the heavier Iranian Chieftain tanks and tracked combat vehicles on the relatively flat, sandy terrain near the coastal region.
 Coalition air strikes later destroyed several north of Kuwait City in Operation Desert Storm.
 Following the 2003 invasion of Iraq, the surviving fleet was condemned for scrap; however, American technical personnel did restore thirty-five to working order in 2008 and presented them to the New Iraqi Army.
 Locally modified EE-9 were refurbished by Iraqi militias of the Popular Mobilization Forces, with some having their 90mm replaced or supplemented by DShK or ZPU machine guns, 107mm Type 63 rockets or a 2A28 Grom gun.
 They were used against Islamic State forces.

 Zimbabwe procured ninety EE-9 Cascavels in 1984 as a suitable replacement for the Eland Mk7.
 At least one Zimbabwean Cascavel squadron deployed into Mozambique during the Mozambican Civil War to protect Harare's primary commercial links in Tete Province.
 The armoured cars provided armed escort for local convoys and patrolled the roads to preempt attacks by South African-backed Mozambican National Resistance (RENAMO) insurgents.
 During Zimbabwe's intervention in the Second Congo War, Ilyushin Il-76s commandeered from local charter firms were used to airlift twelve Cascavels to N'djili Airport.
 From there they subsequently engaged Rwandan troops advancing on Kinshasa.
 Some were abandoned by Zimbabwean troops in the Congo after being sabotaged beyond repair, while four others were captured by rebel factions.
 Few remain in present service due to lack of funds to source new parts from Brazil.

-The EE-9 Cascavel was also saw combat during the Myanmar civil war on the side of the State Administration Council, taking some losses.
+The EE-9 Cascavel also saw combat during the Myanmar civil war on the side of the State Administration Council, taking some losses.

 The EE-9 Cascavel has found favour with many armies due to its simplified design and use of components already ubiquitous to civilian industry.
 Its low cost next to comparable Western armoured cars makes it an attractive purchase to developing nations in particular.
 At the height of the Cold War, the strictly commercial nature of Engesa sales—devoid of any political supplier restraints—was also perceived as an acceptable alternative to arms from NATO and the Warsaw Pact.